COVID-19 related information

 - 20-Visit and Month Passes provide access to Charles Jordan, East Portland, Matt Dishman, Mt.
 Scott, and Southwest Community Centers.

 - The fees listed reflect pricing for City of Portland residents.
 Non-residents are charged more to account for City of Portland taxes that support Portland Parks & Recreation.

 - *FREE TeenForce Pass available at Charles Jordan, East Portland, Matt Dishman, Montavilla, and Mt.
 Scott Community Centers portland.gov/parks/teenforce

-If you are age 60 or older, ask your insurance provider if they offer one of the following programs which cover the cost of a pass: Silver & Fit, Silver Sneakers, Renew Active.
+Ask your insurance provider if they offer any of the following programs which cover the cost of a pass: Silver & Fit, Active & Fit, Silver Sneakers, or Renew Active.

 Mt.
 Scott Indoor Pool